 T-bone steak or porterhouse?
-Well show you the difference and teach you how to cook T-bone steak like a chefwith a recipe from the chef himself!
+We’ll show you the difference and teach you how to cook T-bone steak like a chef!

 The porterhouse steak is basically a big T-bone; it just happens to be cut from the section where the tenderloin side is the thickest.
 Porterhouse steaks tend to be larger simply because of this fact; however, you can find a 16- or 18-ounce T-bone and a 16- or 18-ounce porterhouse.
 The T-bone in this case might be cut a little thicker, or has a slightly larger New York Strip side.
 Cattle, after all, are not uniform in size.
 So really, the only differing factor in the case of T-bone steak vs. porterhouse is the size of the tenderloin side.